 Where to eat & drink in Edinburgh’s Old & New Town

-For amazing drinks, make your way to Panda & Sons though, a speakeasy cocktail bar at the bottom of Queen Street.
+For amazing drinks, make your way to Panda & Sons, a speakeasy cocktail bar at the bottom of Queen Street.
 It looks like a barbershop on the outside, so don’t walk past it!
-I kid you not – the best cocktails I’ve ever had, especially the Bird Cage which you can see in the video!

 Day 2: Edinburgh off the beaten track

-In Leith there is really no shortage for you ti find things to do.
-I’d suggest coffeeshop hopping around and browsing through the little vintage shops.
+In Leith there is really no shortage for you to find things to do.
+I’d suggest coffee shop hopping around and browsing through the little vintage shops.
 You could also spend a few hours at the Royal Yacht Britannia, learning about this impressive ocean liner, the Royal Family used to sail around the world.

 The Royal Yacht Britannia in Edinburgh.